 It is normally the case that only one of the branches of the sciatic nerve roots existing the spine which is pinched by a disc and not all five nerves in one go.

 The sciatic nerve could also be irritated/inflamed by other anatomical structures other than a disc near it.

 That is why I said sciatica is only a symptom and not a diagnosis.
 You still need to pin point what anatomical structure surrounding the sciatic nerve is making you feel sore down your leg.

-Now lets look at two common causes of nerve pain in the lower back and leg.
+Now lets look at two common causes of nerve pain in this region.

 - Bulging Disc/Herniated Discs

 When I see signs of an angry nerve in the lower back I always suspect an injured lumbar spinal disc.
 This is a condition causing what I call true trapped nerve pain.
 Because in this case one of the 5 nerves of the major sciatic nerve can be chemically or physically irritated/compressed causing the lower back and leg pain.